 The Fund is divided into four subfunds: The "Cleanup Fund" for the remediation activities of the Fund and the collection of tax assessments and other revenues; the "Administrative Account" for the administrative activities of the Fund, as well as the cost recovery program; the "Voluntary Cleanup Program" for the oversight of voluntary cleanup efforts; and the "Brownfields Development Program" for the cleanup and redevelopment of vacant, abandoned, or underutilized properties, which may be contaminated.
-Funds are collected and deposited directly into the appropriate subfund where they sit until cash disbursements are made.
+Funds are collected and deposited directly into the appropriate subfund until program disbursements are made.

 These financial statements are not intended to present the financial position and results of operations of the State of Delaware, taken as a whole.
 They present only the Fund's share of pooled cash held by the State Treasurer, and its revenues, expenditures and fund balance, on a modified cash basis.
 The State of Delaware budget appropriations that comprise the Fund include appropriation 20148, holding appropriations 30078 and 30087, revenue appropriations 77801, 77802, 77803, 78701, and spending appropriations 67801, 67802, and 67803.
 As discussed in Note 2, these financial statements were prepared on the modified cash basis of accounting.
 The modified cash basis of accounting differs from accounting principles generally accepted in the United States of America (GAAP).
-GAAP includes all relevant Government Accounting Standards Board (GASB) pronouncements.

-NOTES TO FINANCIAL STATEMENTS - CONTINUED
+HAZARDOUS SUBSTANCE CLEANUP FUND NOTES TO FINANCIAL STATEMENTS - CONTINUED